alessandroarmando/aqua/README.md

 * CCLS2014-Bounded.exe
 * CCLS_to_akmaxsat.exe
 * WPM1-2012
-qmaxsat14.04auto-glucose3_static
+* qmaxsat14.04auto-glucose3_static
-/usr/bin/java -jar %s/sat4j-maxsat.jar
+* /usr/bin/java -jar %s/sat4j-maxsat.jar
-maxsatz2013f
+* maxsatz2013f
-WPM1-2012
+* WPM1-2012

 You must also install runsolver (from http://www.cril.univ-artois.fr/~roussel/runsolver/)

 solve_uaq.c assumes two environmental variables:
-- CCPATH (set to the path of the directory containing Sinz' executables) and
+* CCPATH (set to the path of the directory containing Sinz' executables) and
-- SATSOLVERPATH (set to the path of the directory containing the executables of the SAT solvers).
+* SATSOLVERPATH (set to the path of the directory containing the executables of the SAT solvers).

 For instance, I have put the following two lines in my .bashrc file: export CCPATH=/home/armando/work/st/CC export SATSOLVERPATH=/home/armando/work/st/CC

 NOTES :
-- The spec files need to be in *.spec extension (why?).
+* The spec files need to be in *.spec extension.
-- Do not forget to mention twiddle.
+* Do not forget to mention twiddle.